Quick Start

 • Surfaces are the areas or backgrounds on which UI is placed.

-• Each mode has a base surface and an inverted surface
+• Each mode (light and dark) has a base surface and an inverted surface.

 • Inverted surfaces are used to call out key information, usually situated at the top of the page